sijen/sijen/README.md

-# sijen dangol 👋
+# sijen dangol

-I'm sijen from NEPAL and i do content related to web development and design. i really enjoy learning languages like react as well as i work in wordpress.
-You can check out my linkedin account at https://www.linkedin.com/in/sijen-dangol-406a44187/
+#### I'm sijen from NEPAL and i do content related to web development and design. i really enjoy learning languages like react as well as i work in wordpress.
+You can check out my linkedin account at

-## skills
+Skills: JS / HTML / CSS

-SKILLS :HTML / CSS / JS
+- 🔭 I’m currently working on this page.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=sijen)](https://github.com/anuraghazra/github-readme-stats)